 Freeze Raw Zucchini

-If you freeze zucchini raw, prep stays nice and simple.
-At the same time, its original flavor often stays a little more direct and fresh.
+If you freeze zucchini raw, the prep stays simple.
+At the same time, its original flavour often remains a little more direct and fresh.
 However, the texture is more sensitive to freezing.
 When thawed, raw zucchini usually loses significantly more water.
-This is especially noticeable in the pan: instead of clean roasted aromas, steam develops more quickly.
-The surface caramelizes more slowly, and the pieces lose their shape faster.
+This is especially noticeable in the Frying Pan: instead of clean roasted aromas, steam builds up more quickly.
+The surface caramelises more slowly, and the pieces lose their shape faster.

-The reason: the cell structure is damaged by ice crystals, while natural enzymes in the vegetable remain active.
+The reason for this: the cell structure is damaged by ice crystals, while natural enzymes in the vegetable remain active.
 As a result, the texture changes more during storage.

 Even so, freezing raw zucchini is absolutely worthwhile – especially for: